topasmc/topas-docs/parameters/variance/intro.rst

 Introduction
 ------------

-Please note that Variance Reduction is highly dependent on your specific geometry.
+Please note that Variance Reduction (VR) is highly dependent on your specific geometry.
 Approach these features with caution and test all variance reduced setups against an equivalent setup without variance reduction.

 You should also review the Geant4 document that describes which cases are problematic `here <https://geant4.web.cern.ch/geant4/collaboration/working_groups/geometry/biasing/BiasScoreUseCases.html>`_.